Simon Surname Meaning, History & Origin

 One time when Neil ran a high fever that his mother’s cold compresses couldn’t break, he recalled in Rewrites: “She would curse my father for his absence and run out to the hallway, banging on the doors of neighbors to help her find a remedy, screaming up to a God who had once again abandoned her.”

 Finally the parents separated for good and the family was further shattered by poverty.
 Neil and his mother went to live with cousins while his older brother was sent to live with an aunt.
 Neil Simon has searing memories of losing his own home and having to live as a dependent guest in someone else’s house.

 It took him a long, very long time, to tell this story in his plays.

 - Henry Simon was a German-born engineer who revolutionized Britain’s flour milling industry in the late 19th century.

-- Dick Simon was the co-founder of the publishing house Simon & Shuster.
+- Dick Simon was the co-founder of the publishing house Simon & Shuster in 1924.
 His daughter is the singer Carly Simon.

 - William E Simon was US Treasury Secretary from 1974 to 1977.

-- Neil Simon is a well-known American playwright and screenwriter.
+- Neil Simon was a well-known American playwright and screenwriter.

 - 22,000 in America (most numerous in California)

 Simon and Like Jewish Surnames

 The Jews were banned from England in 1290 and did not return there until the 1650’s, sometimes in the form of Portuguese traders.
 They were to make their mark as merchants and financers in London and many families prospered.
 There was another larger Jewish influx in the late 1800’s.